-- That your application meets the following eligibility criteria: both you and your partner organisations are based and registered in a Programme or Partner Country; and you have a minimum of three organisations that are based and registered in three different Programme Countries.
-You can find a list of participating countries on the pages 24 to 25 of the Erasmus+ Programme Guide. - Only one application per consortium may be submitted on behalf of your organisation or your consortium partners;

-- The project activities must meet the minimum number of days and not exceed the maximum duration; - The application form is completed in full and is submitted by the deadline time and date.
+- your application meets the following eligibility criteria: Both you and your partner organisations are based and registered in a Programme or Partner Country.
+You have a minimum of three organisations who are based and registered in three different Programme Countries. - only one application per consortium may be submitted on behalf of your organisation or your consortium partners; - the project activities must meet the minimum number of days and not exceed the maximum duration; - the application form is completed in full and is submitted by the deadline time and date.

 Applicants must be based and registered in a Programme Country.
-For more information, please see the specific eligibility criteria for Key Action 2 Adult Education projects on pages 110 - 112 of the Erasmus+ Programme Guide.
+For more information, please see the specific eligibility criteria for Key Action 2 VET projects on pages 110-112 of the Programme Guide.